 Laws surrounding motorcycles and two-wheel vehicles can be found with the American Motorcyclist Association State Laws Database.
 The laws differ from state to state, so you want to make sure you look at the laws for the state that you live in.

-Only 19 states and the District of Columbia require motorcyclists to wear a safety helmet while riding their bikes.
+Only 19 states require motorcyclists to wear a safety helmet while riding their bikes.
 For example, motorcycle helmet laws vary widely from state to state.
 In Kansas, it is required by law that anybody under the age of 18 wear a safety helmet while riding a motorcycle.
 In the state of Louisiana, it is state law that all motorcyclists wear a helmet at all times when riding their bike.
-In Illinois, it is not required for bikers to wear a safety helmet while riding a motorcycle.

 However, even though it is not a law it is still important to wear a helmet.
 According to the Insurance Institute for Highway Safety and the Highway Loss Data Institute, in 2015, the number of deaths on motorcycles was almost 29 times greater than the number of deaths in cars.